seanox/aspect-js/manual/en/composite.md

 ## Component

-A component describes a functionally and/or technically independent part, which may consist of one or more modules, or a module may provide one or more components.
+A component refers to a functionally or technically independent part that can consist of one or more modules.

 ## Composite

-A composite is a functionally independent component that can consist of markup, CSS and JavaScript(-Model) and optionally other resources.
-In relation to the model-view-controller approach, a composite can provide model and view.
+A composite is a functionally independent component that can consist of markup, CSS, JavaScript, and optionally other resources.
+In terms of the model-view-controller approach, a composite provides components for model and view.

-__This distinguishes the composite concept from the JavaScript module concept,__ __which can also be used.
-Another important difference concerns the loading__ __and execution of JavaScript.
-With composites it is done in a render cycle__ __linear/sequential and therefore synchronous.__
+__This makes the composite concept different from the JavaScript module concept, which can also be used.
+Another important difference is in the loading and execution of JavaScript, which in composites is linear/sequential and thus synchronous in a render cycle.__

 ## Structure

-The initial markup of a component consists of an HTML element with a unique ID that is marked as composite.
+A component in markup consists of an HTML element marked as composite with a unique id.

 ```html
 <!DOCTYPE HTML>